 Why is there a proposed change in rules?

-How would market value be assessed and by whom?
+How would the market value be assessed and by whom?

-In 2016 WPAA-TV tried to have Comcast Branford Franchise Advisory Council enable our communities to review channel capacity.
-The intent was to seek a potential increase in subscriber fees for a reduction in channel capacity by town potentially merging E & G or P & E channels could yield an increase in the sub fee that the cable companies would not pass along to subscribers.
+In 2016 WPAA-TV asked the Comcast Branford Franchise Advisory Council to review channel capacity in our area for cost-benefit, collaborative-based strategic planning.
+The impetus was to determine if a reduction in channel capacity by town potentially merging E & G or P & E channels could yield an increase in the sub fee that the cable companies would not pass along to subscribers.
 The local cable advisory council refused to put it on the agenda.
-As a consequence there is no recent conversation in the public record about valuing a channel.
+As a consequence, there is no recent conversation in the public record about valuing a channel.

 A regional channel was returned to AT&T in 2002.
 The Channel 21 give back happened during the AT&T to Comcast Franchise Transfer DPUC Docket 02-03-10.
 Our area got only 6 cents increase in the per subscriber fee ($5.06).
-In this negotiation the company had incentive to value a channel low.
+In this negotiation, the company had the incentive to value a channel low.
 That is currently not the case.
 It could be argued now that a Local Access SD Channel required to be in the basic tier for all subscribers has more value than an HD Channel.
 Who is to say?
 Right now the valuing is proposed to be done by those benefiting by valuing high, so high that local communities might have to pay for channels.

 All Community TV is not created or operated equally